momalab/e3/FAQ.md

 # Frequently Asked Questions

 ### How to build
-Go to src directory and make.
-It should build the tool and build an example user program, and run it.
+Go to src directory and `make`.
+It should build the tool and build an example user program and run it.

 ### How do I specify the name of the class to be used as secure datatype?
 When our build tool (CGT) generates classes, it reads a user-provided configuration file (default cgt.cfg).
 This file defines types that are to be used in the program.
 For example, basename __`Secure`__ defines three classes __SecureInt__ , __SecureUint__ , and __SecureBool__ .